Javan scops owl: Status

 The Javan scops owl is listed as vulnerable on the IUCN Red List.
 Its activity range is limited to the forests of Java and Bali.
-While it is considered rare by most authors, it is somewhat more common in the montane forest above 1,400m on Mount Salak.
+While it is considered rare by most authors, it is somewhat more common in the montane forest above 1,400 m on Mount Salak.
 Its secretive behaviour and silent habits make the estimation of the bird population very difficult.
 This species' worldwide population is estimated to be between 1500 and 1700 individuals, with a declining tendency owing to forest fragmentation.

 Actions

 The population has been documented in two protected areas: Mount Halimun Salak National Park and Mount Gede Pangrango National Park.
 These protected areas encompass around 500 km2 of woodland with elevations up to 3,000 m.
-There are also nature reserves on Mount Tangkuban Prahu and Ijen, where previous Javan scops owl's records exist.
+There are also nature reserves on Mount Tangkuban Prahu and Ijen, where previous Javan scops owl records exist.
 Proposed future conservation actions on this species include conducting extensive nocturnal research (including mist-netting) on Java's highlands to determine the exact range and population status of O. angelinae, as well as the creation of more protected montane area.